MN589/Data-Science-and-ML-Project-Portfolio/Applying supervised learning to predict student dropout/README.md

 Stage 1 Dataset Model Training
 - The initial model was run with default hyperparameters to establish a baseline.
-Performance metrics (accuracy, AUC, precision, and recall) were recorded.
+- Performance metrics (accuracy, AUC, precision, and recall) were recorded.
 - A feature importance chart was generated using the training data to identify key features.
-Hyperparameter Tuning:
-o A grid search was conducted to find the best combination of hyperparameters based on the highest AUC score.
-The following hyperparameters were tuned: o alpha: [0.1, 0.3, 0.5] o max_depth: [3, 5, 7] o learning_rate: [0.01, 0.1, 0.2] o n_estimators: [50, 100, 200]
+- Hyperparameter Tuning: A grid search was conducted to find the best combination of hyperparameters based on the highest AUC score.
+The following hyperparameters were tuned:
+  - alpha: [0.1, 0.3, 0.5]
+  - max_depth: [3, 5, 7]
+  - learning_rate: [0.01, 0.1, 0.2]
+  - n_estimators: [50, 100, 200]
-• Final Model:
+- Final Model:
-o The best hyperparameter combination was used to train the final model, and performance metrics were recorded.
+  - The best hyperparameter combination was used to train the final model, and performance metrics were recorded.

 Stage 2 and Stage 3 Training
-• The initial models and hyperparameters from previous stages were used as starting points for training and testing the Stage 2 and Stage 3 models respectively.
+- The initial models and hyperparameters from previous stages were used as starting points for training and testing the Stage 2 and Stage 3 models respectively.
-• Hyperparameter tuning was conducted for both stages, with the best combinations selected based on the highest validation AUC.
+- Hyperparameter tuning was conducted for both stages, with the best combinations selected based on the highest validation AUC.
-• Performance metrics were recorded for both the initial and final models in each stage.
+- Performance metrics were recorded for both the initial and final models in each stage.

 ## Results
 ### Neural Network Model Results
-- please see the notebook 'Confidential_Company_Supervised_Learning_Project.ipynb'
+- Please see the notebook 'Confidential_Company_Supervised_Learning_Project.ipynb'
 ### XGBoost Model Results
-- please see the notebook 'Confidential_Company_Supervised_Learning_Project.ipynb'
+- Please see the notebook 'Confidential_Company_Supervised_Learning_Project.ipynb'

 ## Conclusions: